luchina-gabriel/EFI-ERYING-ITX-12900HK-RX6600-PUBLIC/README.md

 - [Gabriel Luchina - Universo Hackintosh](https://luchina.com.br)

 ## How to get a copy of EFI
-- Become a HACKINTOSH VIP member on the Hackintosh Universe channel
+- Become a HACKINTOSH VIP member on the "Universo Hackintosh" channel

 ## Discord - Universo Hackintosh
 - [Access Discord](https://discord.universohackintosh.com.br)